WGH History

 on the air in the United States.
 By 1928, however, the station was gone and

-Federal Radio Commission on
+Federal Radio Commission was approved on

 day.
 The abandoned WNEW